Go Back

 16 tbsp unsalted butter

-• Mix the dry ingredients (flour, baking soda, salt) together in a bowl.
+• Mix dry ingredients together.
+Mix the flour, baking soda, salt together in a bowl and set aside.

 2 ¼ cups all-purpose flour, ¾ tsp baking soda, 1 tsp salt

-• Mix in the dry ingredients until just combined, then fold in the chocolate chips, toffee chips, and potato chips.
+• Finish the cookie dough.
+Add the dry ingredients to the bowl with the wet ingredients and mix them in until just combined.
+Then fold in the chocolate chips, toffee chips, and potato chips.

 ½ cup toffee bits, 1 cup milk chocolate chips, 1 cup broken potato chips

-• For large cookies, scoop about 2 to 3 tbsp of dough per cookie.
+• Scoop the dough.
+For large cookies, scoop about 2 to 3 tbsp of dough per cookie.
 This recipe should make about 16 to 20 large cookies.

-• Spread out 4 to 6 cookie dough balls onto the baking sheet.
-Press a couple more chocolate chips and potato chip pieces onto the tops of each dough ball.
+• Distribute the dough.
+Spread 4 to 6 cookie dough balls onto the prepared baking sheet (if you’re using 2 sheets, spread out another 4-6 cookies on the second sheet).
+Press a couple more chocolate chips and crushed potato chips onto the tops of each dough ball so that they’ll bake into the tops.

 Flaky sea salt

-• Let the cookies rest for a few minutes, then move to a rack to cool completely.
+• Let them rest before eating.
+Let the cookies rest for a few minutes, then move them to a rack to cool completely before eating.
+The cookies are fudgier and more toffee-like after they've rested.